Unilever: The Story of Nigeria’s Ancestor Company

 Unilever Remains An Integral Part of the Nigerian Way of Life

-Unilever don’t just make household products—they essentially shaped Nigeria’s consumer culture in ways that still resonate even today.
+Unilever don’t just make household products, they essentially shaped Nigeria’s consumer culture in ways that resonate even today.
 From Blue Band margarine spreading across breakfast tables to mouthwashes with CloseUp to Lipton tea before school, these products are now integral parts of the daily routines of millions of Nigerians.

 Unilever also changed the way Nigerians thought about branding and loyalty.
 Their brand campaigns were rooted in local insights.
-The company didn’t just sell soaps and food—they also sold lifestyles.
+The company didn’t just sell soaps and food, they also sold lifestyles.
 Their advertisements were some of the most memorable.
-Those family-friendly adverts helped shape how Nigerians saw their homes whilst providing basic health and hygiene education.
+Those family-friendly adverts helped shape how Nigerians treated their homes whilst providing basic health and hygiene education.

 Nigeria is a tough place to do business but through adaptability and staying relevant, Unilever remains woven into the fabric of Nigerian life.
-It has helped create habits, rituals, and preferences that endure today.
-And it is not going anywhere.
+It has helped create habits, rituals and preferences that endure to this day.
+And it’s clear that they are here to stay.

 A Vintage Lipton Tea ad (sold for 75kobo) that appeared in Emotan magazine, Nigeria on the 2nd of February 1980.